jomortal/electron-mithril-boilerplate/README.md

 ```

 ## Edit
-Begin by editing the files in the folder, 'client;' starting with 'MainView.js.'
+Begin by editing the files in the folder, 'client'; starting with 'MainView.js'.
 You should be able to see changes automatically in your app.

 ## Build Distributable Setup Files
 ```bash